ctools/ctools/doc/source/users/reference_manual/ctfindvar.rst

 time domain.
 The variability of sky map pixels is computed by binning the events as function of the photon arrival time and applying the On/Off method to each time bin, integrating the background over all the other time bins.
-Only bins with a variabilty significance below a given threshold, defined by the hidden ``threshold`` parameter, are included in the background estimate.
+Only bins with a variability significance below a given threshold, defined by the hidden ``threshold`` parameter, are included in the background estimate.
 Furthermore, only time bins that exceed a minimum number of events, specified by the hidden ``minoff`` parameter, are considered for the background estimate.
 The significance